BACKGROUND IMAGE: Sergey Nivens/stock.adobe.com

 The biggest reveal was of SAP HANA Cloud Services, a database-as-a-service offering that Plattner, in his keynote on the second morning of SAP Sapphire Now, said will open HANA to more data sources and make it more accessible and affordable.

 Plattner also said SAP has been good at strategy, but now needs to focus on the details of what customers want.
 He used the analogy of automaker Porsche, which redesigned aspects of its cars, such as clutches that are easier to operate and cup holders, to appeal to a broader audience.
 He said doing so will require SAP employees to work harder.

 SAP also strengthened its commitment to cloud computing on several fronts, with Plattner declaring "the only way forward is the cloud.
 We are all clear about this."

-A new implementation program called Embrace, led by Jennifer Morgan, president of the SAP cloud business group, will tap hyperscalers.
+An implementation program called Embrace, led by Jennifer Morgan, president of the SAP cloud business group, will tap hyperscalers.
 These public cloud partners, including AWS, Google Cloud and Microsoft Azure, will give SAP customers more guidance on the best deployment options for S/4HANA migration.

 Morgan said the initiative aligns with SAP's deemphasizing of its HANA Enterprise Cloud and decision to move away from the infrastructure business and focus on applications.

 However, interviews with SAP observers and executives indicate a subtle shift in how SAP refers to public cloud, with on-premises S/4HANA called cloud when hosted by a public cloud hyperscaler.
 S/4HANA Cloud also comes in a true multi-tenant SaaS version that differs in features and customizability, but also runs on a public cloud.